-The results of the regular annual actuarial valuation as of June 30, 2015 of the Missouri Department of Transportation and Highway Patrol Employees' Retirement System, as established by Chapter 104 of the Missouri Revised Statutes, are presented in this report.
+The results of the regular annual actuarial valuation as of June 30, 2016 of the Missouri Department of Transportation and Highway Patrol Employees' Retirement System, as established by Chapter 104 of the Missouri Revised Statutes, are presented in this report.
 Reports providing accounting and financial reporting information that are intended to comply with the Governmental Accounting Standards Board Statements No. 67 and No. 68 will be provided separately.
 The purposes of this valuation were:

-- to measure the System's funding progress; - to determine the employer contribution rate for Fiscal Year 2017; and - to provide certain supplemental schedules for use in the System's CAFR.
+- to measure the System's funding progress; - to determine the employer contribution rate for Fiscal Year 2018; and - to provide certain supplemental schedules for use in the System's CAFR.

-Your attention is directed particularly to the summary of the results on pages 3-13.
+Your attention is directed particularly to the summary of the results on pages 3-15.

 This report was prepared at the request of the Board and is intended for use by the Retirement System and those designated or approved by the Board.
 This report may be provided to parties other than the System only in its entirety and only with the permission of the Board.
 This report should not be relied on for any purpose other than the purpose described.
+GRS is not responsible for unauthorized use of this report.